Best and Affordable Mental Health Counseling Programs in California

 San Diego State University

-San Diego State University (SDSU) offers two Master of Science (MS) programs that meet California educational requirements for the Licensed Professional Clinical Counselor (LPCC) credential.
+San Diego State University (SDSU) offers three Master of Science (MS) programs that meet California educational requirements for the LPCC credential.
 The Early Childhood and Family Clinical Counseling program is a 60-unit, in-person degree emphasizing neuro-relational, family-centered practice with young children and their families, delivered in a cohort format with practicum beginning in the second year.
 The Rehabilitation Counseling program, offered on campus or online, is a 60-unit concentration in Clinical Rehabilitation Counseling that integrates coursework in trauma counseling, psychopharmacology, and rehabilitation theory with supervised clinical training.
-Graduates of either program are eligible to register as Associate Professional Clinical Counselors (APCC) and pursue full LPCC licensure in California after completing required post-degree supervised hours and passing the required examinations.
+SDSU also offers an MS in Community-Based Block Multicultural Community Counseling and Social Justice Education that focuses on advocacy, social justice, community counseling, and multicultural knowledge and experience.
+Graduates of these programs are eligible to register as Associate Professional Clinical Counselors (APCC) and pursue full LPCC licensure in California after completing required post-degree supervised hours and passing the required examinations.

 University of San Diego